WL#4772: Improve building of classes that represent DML statements

 DML statements (ie SELECT, UPDATE, DELETE and INSERT statements, etc) are represented by objects from the Item class hierarchy and by st_select_lex and st_select_lex_unit objects.
-This WL will try to fix a problem regarding how these object hierarchies are built. st_select_lex and st_select_lex_unit objects are currently built top-down and not bottom-up.
+This WL fixes a problem regarding how these object hierarchies are built. st_select_lex and st_select_lex_unit objects are currently built top-down and not bottom-up.
 This is a major problem when simplifying our SQL parser, because we want it to use the parser's embedded stack and build data structures bottom-up.
 The worklog also removes the base class st_select_lex_node.